 - Next time you pop into M&S, put any item of clothing you no longer wear (even if it's not from M&S) into one of the 'shwop drops' located in all stores.

-Re-use items such as bottles, jars, shoeboxes, etc. for storage purposes.
+Re-use items such as bottles, jars, shoeboxes, etc. for storage purposes, but don't be tempted to hoard them, if you aren't using them then they are best recycled instead.

 Consider using salvaged and reclaimed materials such as wood and bricks when doing any building work or DIY projects.
 George Marshall's Yellow House in Oxford is an inspiration for reusing materials and creating a very environmentally friendly home.